-At the Shared Services Link 2016 GPO Summit in Seattle last month, two representatives from Eli Lilly & Co. – a Direct Commerce client – hosted a presentation on the importance of integrating strategic procurement into P2P to create a full Source to Pay package.
+At the Shared Services Link 2016 GPO Summit in Seattle, two representatives from Eli Lilly & Co. – a Direct Commerce client – hosted a presentation on the importance of integrating strategic procurement into P2P to create a full Source to Pay package.

 During the presentation, GPO P2P executive Diane Coey and procurement executive Jeffrey Guess described their year-long initiative to enhance communications between P2P and procurement so that decisions can be made more quickly and efficiently.